 The black markings around Marley’s eyes are pointy, so he looks a little wild.
 Of the two youngsters Marley is much more active and inquisitive than Zuri, who is calmer and more cautious.
 If Marley sees something new, he will immediately investigate; Zuri will follow him a short time later.

 Betty is definitely the boss of the troop.
 Ziggy defers to her; he waits until she says its okay to eat.
 She sometimes shares her food with him, but he always shares with her.
 Jen says that Ziggy is one of the most laid -back lemurs she has seen.
 He is calm and patient with the boys, too.

 Ring-tailed lemur mom Betty with the newest addition

-The youngest boy (no name yet) is still clinging to Betty.
+The youngest boy, Kai, is still clinging to Betty.
 He takes turns riding on her stomach or on her back.
-He is still nursing only and has not yet started to eat grownup food.
+He is still nursing only and has not yet started to eat grown-up food.
 He will start venturing away on his own soon but will run back to mama if the least thing startles him.

 Jen says that one of the best things about her job is that no two days are the same.
 There are so many ways to benefit the animals in her care: enrichment, medical care, habitat design to name a few.
 She can quickly see that her care has made a difference for them.

 The Ringtail family gets enrichment twice a day.
 This can vary from a bamboo wreath (tasty and edible) to a puzzle feeder made from bamboo tubes with part of the diet inside, or coconut husks hiding a favorite treat.
 Keepers enjoy creating enrichment for the animals in their care.
 It’s fun when there are unexpected results.
 You think that the animal will react one way, and they use the item in a totally different way, but it is still a success.